Blood Alcohol Content Calculator

 What is BAC - Blood Alcohol Content?

 Blood alcohol content is a measure of the amount of alcohol present in a certain amount of blood.
 It is usually described as the amount of alcohol in mg per 100ml of blood.
-The maximum prescribed legal drink driving limit in the UK is 80mg/100ml blood or 0.08%.
+The maximum prescribed legal drink driving limit in England and Wales is 80mg/100ml blood or 0.08% and in Scotland it is 50mg/100ml blood or 0.05%.

-35 microgrammes of alcohol in 100 millilitres of breath
+35 micrograms of alcohol in 100 millilitres of breath

 80 milligrams of alcohol per 100 millilitres of blood